gohwils/biodatascience/confounders.md

 The subject of this research theme is to explore a deeper rethink on hypothesis statement construction, null distribution appropriateness and relevant test-statistics.

+### Reference
+[1] Goh WWB, Wong LS.
+Dealing with confounders in -omics analysis.
+Trends in Biotechnology, 36(5):488-498, May 2018